FEAR OF MICE

 - Mice distribute plant seeds to create biodiversity.

-- Mice aerate hard soil providing improved moisture distribution.
+- Mice aerate hard soil, providing improved moisture distribution.

-Parent Connection to Fear of Mice.
+a.
+Over-Protective Parents.
 Was either of your parents afraid of mice?
 Did they jump up on a chair when a mouse appeared?
 Perhaps they screamed when the little creature ran across the room?
 Did you have an over-protective parent that wouldn’t let you return to a room where a mouse was observed?

 Click on the Read More Link for other Connections from Parents.